Concealed Handgun Permit

 The El Paso County Sheriff's Office is pleased to provide you with the following information in order to assist you with the Concealed Handgun Permit (CHP) application process.
 On this page you will find the following information to guide you: application, information packet, required fees, procedures and guidelines for the program.
 The El Paso County Sheriff's Office Concealed Handgun Program complies with Colorado Revised Statutes regarding concealed handgun permits.
 (Colorado Revised Statutes 18-12-203 through 18-12-207)

 CONCEALED HANDGUN PERMITS ARE BY APPOINTMENT ONLY

-Colorado Drivers License or State ID with current El Paso County address.
+Colorado Drivers License or State ID with full legal name and current El Paso County address.

 Your initial appointment will take approximately 20 minutes.
 At that time, your application will be reviewed, a photo and signature will be obtained, the fees will be collected and your fingerprints will be taken.

 RENEWAL INFORMATION FOR CONCEALED HANDGUN PERMITS

 Pursuant to C.R.S.
 18-12-211 (1) (a) a permit may be renewed within 120 days prior to the expiration date.

 Renewal reminder notices will be mailed approximately 120 days prior to the permit expiration date.
 Please note that no permit will be renewed six months or more after its expiration date.

 The following three items are required to renew your El Paso County Concealed Handgun Permit: